 The Vedic Theory of Matter

 The problem is: if we remove the tail, trunk, stomach, ears, and legs, we would not see the elephant.
 In other words, if you take away all the parts, then the whole seems to disappear.
-This is where the Vedic theory of matter (Sāńkhya) is important, because it says that the whole elephant doesn’t disappear even if you remove all the parts, although it becomes invisible to sensual observation.
+This is where the Vedic theory of matter (Sāńkhya) is important because it says that the whole elephant doesn’t disappear even if you remove all the parts, although it becomes invisible to sensual observation.
 In fact, the elephant is not even the body parts.

 Underlying the body of the elephant is the elephant’s mind.
 Underlying that mind is an intellect, underlying that intellect is an ego, and there are even higher levels of matter.
 Therefore, if you remove all the elephant’s body parts, the mind still exists.
 This mind is a type of mentality that constitutes the idea of being an elephant.
 Similarly, if you remove the mind, the intellect still exists; this intellect is the ability to judge the truth of ideas, and evolve the ideas into new ideas.
 If you remove this intellect, you still have an ego, which constitutes the intentions based on which different things are considered right and wrong.
-And if you remove this ego, there is there is still morality based on which intentions are formed.
-The removal of the body parts of the elephant therefore doesn’t destroy the elephant, because there are many deeper meanings of ‘elephant’ beyond the body.
+And if you remove this ego, there is still morality based on which intentions are formed.
+The removal of the body parts of the elephant, therefore, doesn’t destroy the elephant, because there are many deeper meanings of ‘elephant’ beyond the body.

 The elephant’s body in fact is developed from the mind, the mind is developed from the intellect, the intellect is developed from the ego, and the ego is developed from morality.
 We cannot sensually perceive these higher levels of material reality, but their effects on the body can be perceived.
 If you take out the effects, however, the cause doesn’t automatically disappear.
 Since modern science considers the body to be the cause, it thinks that if you take out the parts, then the whole disappears.
 In Sāńkhya, even if you take out the body parts, there are still many layers of matter which can be called the “elephant”.
 The word “elephant” therefore has many meanings beyond the body.